sivacoumar-delage/AZ-203/Labs/Develop Azure Platform as a Service Compute Solutions/Implement Azure functions/4 - Implement Azure Durable Functions.md

 </details>

-## Lab 4: Handling human interaction in an orchestration with Twilio
+## Lab 4: Waiting for human interaction in an orchestration with Twilio

 > **Note:** [Click here to consult the documentation regarding the human interaction handling with a phone verification](https://docs.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-phone-verification).